cover photo : Kangana Ranaut at the Isha Yoga Ashram

-In the playbook of the dominant-culture narrative, aka the avowed leftist, liberal elite, Kangana Ranaut’s right leanings are problematic.
+In the playbook of the dominant-culture narrative, aka the avowed leftist, liberal elitist one, Kangana Ranaut’s right leanings are problematic.
 But for the establishment elite, anyways, everything about Kangana Ranaut is problematic.
 For the rest of us, cruising the middle path, it need not be problematic at all.
 One does not have to agree with, nor condone – and nor condemn – Kangana Ranaut’s politics, personality, philosophy, nor process, in order to acknowledge her absolutely, formidable and undeniable arrival.

 Go on, you laude Kim Kardashian for ‘gettin’ it’.
 In Kangana Ranaut we have a bonafide movie star of intellect, acumen, capacity, street smarts and strategy, totally commensurate in proportion to the ages old, reputation and idea of fierce, proud ‘Indian womanhood’ – just such, whom she portrays in her films.

-Against all odds, under heavy attack by a hardcore, feudal patriarchy that proliferates politics (left, right, up, down and sideways), proliferates ‘bollywood’, proliferates the power circles in Mumbai, Delhi, Manali, and everywhere; further under attack by her worst, most cruel detractors, the women, the sequinazzi of ‘bollywood’ and their frontline bougie minions, the buffer layer one will encounter across social media, no less than the bhakts of the right – Kangana Ranaut refuses to capitulate.
+Against all odds, under heavy attack by a hardcore, feudal patriarchy that proliferates politics (left, right, up, down and sideways), proliferates ‘bollywood’, proliferates the power circles in Mumbai, Delhi, Manali, and everywhere; further under attack by her worst, most cruel detractors, the women, the sequinazzi of ‘bollywood’ and their frontline bougie minions, the buffer layer one will encounter like attack-dogs across social media, no less than the bhakts of the right – Kangana Ranaut refuses to capitulate.
 And why should she?
 What has anybody done for her lately?
 Besides destroy her property.